No Palantir in the NHS! Campaign Toolkit

 • You could use our draft open letter, adapt it to your local trust/hospital, and gather signatures from health workers to the board of trustees.

-• You can work with community leaders, local Palestine solidarity groups or other groups to encourage people to send in patient and public complaints using the Just Treatment online tool, or writing their own letters and leafleting at hospitals.
+• You can work with community leaders, local Palestine solidarity groups or other groups to encourage people to send in patient and public complaints using the Good Law Project and Just Treatment online tool, or writing their own letters and leafleting at hospitals.

 • You can approach your local union representatives (such as the Local Negotiating Committee of the BMA) to ask them to support the campaign, by signing the letter and raising the issue at their regional and national union meetings.
 You can also use this example union branch motion.